Berkanktk/CyberSecurity/README.md

 **IPP** - Internet Printing Protocol
 **Hash collision** -  When 2 different inputs give the same output
 **Rainbow tables** - A rainbow table is a lookup table of hashes to plaintexts
 **SAM** -  Security Account Manager is a database that is present on computers running Windows that stores user accounts and security descriptors for users on the local computer
+**Ciphertext** - The result of encrypting a plaintext, encrypted data
+**Cipher** - A method of encrypting or decrypting data.
+Modern ciphers are cryptographic, but there are many non cryptographic ciphers like Caesar.
+**Plaintext** - Data before encryption, often text but not always.
+Could be a photograph or other file
+**Encryption** - Transforming data into ciphertext, using a cipher.
+**Encoding** - NOT a form of encryption, just a form of data representation like base64.
+Immediately reversible.
+**Key** - Some information that is needed to correctly decrypt the ciphertext and obtain the plaintext.
+**Passphrase** - Separate to the key, a passphrase is similar to a password and used to protect a key.
+**Asymmetric** encryption - Uses different keys to encrypt and decrypt.
+**Symmetric encryption** - Uses the same key to encrypt and decrypt
+**Brute force** - Attacking cryptography by trying every different password or every different key
+**Cryptanalysis** - Attacking cryptography by finding a weakness in the underlying maths

 # Principles and Standards
 ## CIA Triad